 - Going into debt due to gambling

 It’s essential to realize also that adults aren’t the only individuals who may become compulsive gamblers.
 A study published by the US National Library of Medicine National Institutes of Health suggested that youth in America were extremely likely to engage in gambling behaviors.
-At least 17 percent of youth questioned in the survey suggested that they had gambled dozens of times in the year previous.
+At least 17 percent of youth questioned in the survey indicated that they had gambled dozens of times in the year previous.

-Different philosophies exist regarding the methods used to treat addictions, but standard treatment methods that might be seen during recovery for alcoholism or an addiction to cocaine are remarkably similar to the processes used for gambling addiction treatment.
+Different philosophies exist regarding the methods used to treat addictions, but standard treatment methods that might be seen during recovery from alcoholism or an addiction to cocaine are remarkably similar to the processes used for gambling addiction treatment.
 Standard treatment elements such as group therapy and one-on-one therapy sessions are vital for creating structure in a person’s life.

 Success in Treatment Programs

-As with other addictions, someone who is addicted to gambling will not be able to conquer his or her demons without full emotional commitment to the process.
-Although the symptoms of withdrawal might not be as physically painful as they would be if a person was addicted to heroin or methamphetamines, the compulsion and emotional need to gamble is an incredibly difficult need to deny.
+As with other addictions, someone who is addicted to gambling will not be able to conquer his or her demons without a full emotional commitment to the process.
+Although the symptoms of withdrawal might not be as physically painful as they would be if a person were addicted to heroin or methamphetamines, the compulsion and emotional need to gamble is an incredibly difficult need to deny.

-Differences in Substance Abuse Treatment and Gambling
+Differences in Treatment for Substance Abuse vs. Gambling

 Standard Treatment Components for Gambling Recovery